A-Level Computer Science

 Component Questions Weighting Format

-Paper 1 Students answer a series of short questions and write/adapt/extend programs in an Electronic Answer Document provided by us.
-40% On screen exam: 2 hours 30 minutes
+Paper 1: Computer systems Students answer a series of short questions and write/adapt/extend programs in an Electronic Answer Document provided by us.
+40%

-Paper 2 Compulsory short-answer and extended-answer questions.
-40% Written exam: 2 hours 30 minutes
+Paper 2: Algorithms and programming Compulsory short-answer and extended-answer questions.
+40%

 osfc subjects